Hawaiʻi (island): Great Crack

-Visitors can find trails, rock walls, and archaeological sites from as old as the 12th century around the Great Crack.
-In August 2018, the National Park Service purchased nearly 2000 acre of private land adjacent to Hawaiʻi Volcanoes National Park, claiming that the area has important geological features that need to be studied and preserved.
+Trails, rock walls, and archaeological sites from as old as the 12th century exist near the Great Crack.
+In August 2018, the National Park Service purchased nearly 2000 acre of private land adjacent to Hawaiʻi Volcanoes National Park, claiming that the area had important geological features to be studied and preserved.

 Hilina Slump

-The Hilina Slump is a 4760 cumi section of the south slope of the Kīlauea volcano which is slipping away from the island.
+The Hilina Slump is a 4760 cumi section of the south slope of Kīlauea that is moving away from the island.
 Between 1990 and 1993, Global Positioning System (GPS) measurements showed a southward displacement of about 10 cm per year.
-Undersea measurements show that a "bench" has formed a buttress and that this buttress may tend to reduce the likelihood of future catastrophic detachment.
+Undersea measurements show a "bench" that has formed a buttress and that this buttress may tend to reduce the likelihood of catastrophic detachment.